You cannot copy content of this website, your IP is being recorded

 Common symptoms of TMJ disorders include:

-– Pain around the jaw, neck, face, ears
+– Pain around the jaw, neck, face, and ears

 – Problems chewing normally and pain when eating